I’ve just said I will run a Wellness Day!

 Cancer Survivors often feel abandoned – but we can do something!

-OK – we all know the NHS is struggling.
-But what can we expect when staff are overworked, there isn’t enough money to go round and as a nation we don’t contribute as much of our income as neighbouring countries?
+We all know the NHS is struggling.
+Staff are overworked, there isn’t enough money to go round and as a nation we don’t contribute as much of our income as neighbouring countries?

 It doesnt help when the great-and-the-good, like The King’s Fund, run a conference on survivorship to tell us “what we need”.
 We KNOW what we need, just tell us how / where to access it.
 Hence a WELLNESS DAY to signpost what is available, on Friday, April 12th 12-6pm.
 In Dorchester-on-Thames, Oxfordshire.